yahavg10/marsifier/README.md

 ### Description

-Marsifier is designed to [provide specific functionality, e.g., process data, interact with APIs, automate tasks].
-It aims to help users achieve [specific goals, like data analysis, efficient data processing] by using [relevant technologies and methodologies].
+Marsifier is designed to provide specific functionality, e.g., process data, interact with APIs, automate tasks.
+It aims to help users achieve specific goals, like data analysis, efficient data processing by using relevant technologies and methodologies.

 ### Key Features